-4.4.3.3 Resistor Health Deadband
+4.4.3.2 Resistor Health Deadband

 The Resistor Health Deadband determines the sensitivity of the Resistor Sensing alarm.
-The higher this value is set the more the system will need to vary from the calibration point for an alarm to occur.
+The lower this value is set the more the system will need to vary from the calibration point for an alarm to occur.

-4.4.3.4 Resistor Health
+4.4.3.3 Resistor Health